-- due to a stroke or other brain trauma (neurogenic stammering), or
+- due to a stroke or other neurological trauma (neurogenic stammering),

 - as a result of certain drugs.

 See ‘Developmental & acquired’ on Variations & complications (stamma.org).

 Over the last 10 years I have seen an exponential increase in clients presenting with [Psychogenic Stuttering] in my clinic and I suspect that other clinicians who have an adult caseload have observed a similar situation.

 Section 17.4, Stuttering and cluttering, by David Ward, 2nd edition 2017.